 Kinder-Scout-14

-The first half mile was on the road leading from the car park to the Old Nags Head in Edale village, from here we picked up The Pennine Way and headed west across the fields towards the farm at Upper Booth a total of 1.85 miles.
-Then a short stretch of road until we picked up the Pennine way again.
-At approx 2.9 miles we reached the start of Jacobs Ladder the climb up to the higher points of Kinder Scout. at this point you’ve climbed approx 390 m (1280 feet) from the car park.
-Not too difficult a climb if you take it steady.
+Our journey began with a leisurely half-mile saunter along the road, leading us from the car park to the Old Nags Head in Edale village.
+From there, we picked up The Pennine Way and headed west across the fields towards Upper Booth Farm, a mere 1.85 miles jaunt.
+After a brief stretch of road, we reunited with the Pennine Way, inching closer to our ascent point.
+At around 2.9 miles, we faced the formidable Jacobs Ladder, the stairway to the heavens of Kinder Scout.
+By this point, we’d ascended approximately 390 meters (1280 feet) from the car park.
+Not too shabby, especially if you take it slow and steady.

 Leave a Reply